huyen1607/huyen1607.github.io/README.md

 # Introduction

-Hi, I'm Huyen Le.
+Hi, I'm Huyen Le (Hailey)

-I recently graduated from Yonsei University with a Bachelor's in Applied Information Engineering & International Commerce
+I graduated from Yonsei University, South Korea with a Bachelor's in Applied Information Engineering & International Commerce in Feb, 2023

-Currrently I'm working as a Researcher and Software Engineer at Small Machines, a medical device manufacturing company based in Seoul, Korea.
+Àfter graduation, I spent one year worked as a Researcher and Software Engineer at Small Machines, a medical device manufacturing company based in Seoul.

-I'm actively applying for a graduate school program concerning Natural Language Processing and AI in Healthcare.
+From Feb 2024, I will work as a Research Assistant at VinUni-Illinois Smart Health Center (VISHC), under the supervision of Dr. Hieu Pham.

+My research interest includes AI in Healthcare and Natural Language Processing (NLP).